 These antibiotic bead placement strategies could be effective in cases where infections are not cleared efficiently because of difficulty in accessing the site of infection, such as in case of device-associated joint infections.
 Furthermore, replica plating of these biofilms treated with ALCSB demonstrated complete killing of lawns and revealed that the inner concentration of antibiotics was high enough to completely kill the biofilms present in the areas close to the ALCSB (Fig. 3A-D and 4A-B).

 It is important to note that high concentration of antibiotics is also able to prevent the growth of resistant phenotypes.
 This is indicated by the lack of growth in the zone of biofilm killing on replica plates as well as by the lack of growth in cultures taken from the zones immediately surrounding the beads, where high concentration of antibiotics was present (Fig. 2A, B and S3).
 Total eradication of biofilms in orthopaedic infections by systemic administration of antibiotics is extremely challenging, since the concentrations required to eradicate biofilms of clinical strains are often greater than 1000 µg/mL for vancomycin as well as a wide range of antibiotic classes (51, 52), in part due to the presence of persister cells (53).
 However, concentrations of vancomycin achieved in the serum and knee joint fluid by IV administration are much lower, approximately 25 and 7 µg/mL respectively (54).
 Castaneda et al. (55) has shown that biofilms can be eradicated, presumably including the killing of persister populations, using high concentrations over extended incubation periods (55).
 Our data is in agreement, however; we did find differences in the rate of clearing, with the 16 beads clustered in the center taking longer to clear the biofilms than those that were distributed around the Petri-dishes.
 The hexagonally placed beads showed the most rapid killing compared to other combinations.
 Similar results were seen with SA, although the beads clustered in the center did not killed all the biofilms at the periphery of the plate as is evidenced by growth on the replica plates (Fig. 3D).
-Our data suggests that in diffusion-dominated areas, it is not only the number of beads placed at the site that is important for controlling biofilm, but also that the beads have enough density and are distributed such that the zones of killing overlaps.
-The proximity of the beads to each other and to the infected material should be based not just on the area of the zone of biofilm killing, which shows up in the first 24 h, but also on the zone in which bacterial resistant colonies reveal themselves after extended incubations.
+Our data suggests that in diffusion-dominated areas, it is not only the number of beads placed at the site that is important for controlling biofilm, but also that the beads have enough density and are distributed such that the concentration and duration of antibiotic exposure required to completely kill the biofilm cells in the vicinity of the beads.
+Our observations do not only apply to beads but to any carrier that is releasing antibiotics since spatial and temporal concentration gradients will always develop although the scales of these gradients will strongly depend on the carrier and local mass transfer conditions.
+The proximity of the beads to each other and to the infected material should be based not just on the area of the zone of biofilm killing, which is seen in the first 24 h, but also at later times in this zone in which bacterial resistant colonies only reveal themselves after extended incubations.
 Therefore, closely packed ALCSBs with enough coverage of areas suspected of infection might be effective in completely eradicating PA and SA biofilms at the surgical site, overcoming the problem of generation of antibiotic-resistant bacteria that could otherwise escape antibiotic treatment and regrow to establish biofilm-related infections.

 In future studies, we will focus on the specific mechanisms underlying the generation of antibiotic-resistant phenotypes and determine whether these phenotypes are observed within a particular class of antibiotics and whether different combination of antibiotics could prevent the development of these antibiotic-resistant phenotypes that could potentially regrow and cause infection in the clinical settings.

 Conclusions